Can a TV Stand Be Smaller Than a TV?

 Stability and Support

 Check the weight rating on any stand you consider.
 Many budget options aren't built to support larger, heavier TVs.
 Solid wood stands typically offer better support than particleboard models.
+Beyond choosing a sturdy stand, proper mounting is crucial — learn how to safely secure your TV to a stand to prevent accidents.

 Functionality and Storage Needs